codeforboston/windfall-elimination/src/library/pia/README.md

 ## 2. AnyPIAJS Policy Logic and Detailed Social Security Calculator

-- Based on public domain open source code at: https://www.ssa.gov/OACT/anypia/anypia.html
+- Based on public domain code at: https://www.ssa.gov/OACT/anypia/anypia.html
 - Implemented at: https://github.com/codeforboston/anypia-js
-- Conversion to Javascript using [Emscripten](https://emscripten.org/) tool.
+- Conversion to Javascript from Windows, using [Emscripten](https://emscripten.org/) tool.
-- `AnyPIAJS` is a C++ class wrapper which is exported using Emscripten, around the `anypiab` console API.
+- `AnyPIAJS` is a C++ class wrapper which is exported using Emscripten, around the original `anypiab` console API.
+The wrapper should continue to support future AnyPIA releases by the SSA without major changes.
 - `AnyPIAJS` offers a new results API that replicates many of the features of the Windows/Mac output with JSON structure.
 - The wrapper should be compatible with new annual versions of AnyPIA.